xuqi2024/openflexure-microscope/docs/index.md

 This configuration of the microscope uses a traditional microscope objective for highest image quality.
 It is motorised for autofocus and automatic scanning.

+**Choose this microscope** if you want the most tested and highest performance OpenFlexure Microscope.

 ### [Motorised microscope with low-cost optics](low_cost_microscope.md)
 [![A render of the completed microscope using the Raspberry Pi camera module's lens.](renders/complete_microscope_low_cost1.png)](low_cost_microscope.md)
 [Interactive 3D view of the finished microscope.](interactive_3d_view_low_cost.md)